h591296/DAT250-Assignment-Reports/Assignment 2/dat250-expass2.md

 ### Technical challenges I encountered and how I tried to resolve them

 I started implementing the domain model by establishing the essential class variables, such as "id" and "name" within the 'Customer' class.
 Subsequently, I proceeded to establish the associations between the various classes involved.
-I began on the associations between the 'Bank' and 'CreditCard' classes, as well as the 'CreditCard' and 'Pincode' classes.
-I considered these associations to be the most straightforward to begin with.
-When I moved on to the many-to-many associations, I spent a lot of time trying to get these relationships right.

 After what I thought was a successful mapping, I started adding 'get' and 'set'-methods for the variables.
 This part also took longer than expected because the method names I used did not match the ones in the test-class.
 Also, I tried to use Lists for the to-many mappings, as shown in the lecture about JPA.
 This also caused the tests to fail, and it took me a long time to figure out that I should use Sets instead.

 Once I fixed the method names and changed the Lists into Sets, my tests started passing.
 A classmate showed me that it was possible use Lombok's '@Getter' and '@Setter' to automatically generate these methods, it made the code look cleaner.
-When I made the switch, however, my test-class started failing.

-I went back to my original code, but even after manually adding the get- and set-methods, the tests still did not works.
-At this point I was perplexed and quite confused as to why it did not work this time.
-I started wondering that the first time my tests ran successfully, it was just a "happy accident".

-On Thursday, September 14th, I spent a whole 10 hours trying to figure out what was wrong with my code.
-I tried changing the dependencies, adding (and then removing) empty constructors and '@Override' the toString-method.
-By the end of the day, my test-class still did not pass.
-It just gave me a new error each time - so whenever I corrected the error, it would just give me a new one.
-During all this, I never managed to get my main-class to run without erros.
-I have added two screenshots of how the error messages was displayed in the output-field in this repository.

-As a last-ditch effort, I tried to replace my code with my classmates code (of course I saved my code onto a different file so I could switch back afterwards).
-I replaced the contents of every class from the domain model, the persistence file, and the pom file.
-Surprisingly, I was told that it worked on their computer, but on mine, the main method still did not run correctly, although the tests passed.
-At this point, I am wondering if the problem is within my working environment.
-For context, I am using an updated version of Visual Studio Code and I have followed every instruction in the previous assignment to ensure that my environment follows all of the recommended requirements.

-Additionally, I tried to look into the database, but since my main-method was not working properly, I could not be sure if the tables were set up correctly.
-I attempted to check the database files, but they did not provide any useful information.

-Due to these technical issues, I cannot answer the specific questions given in this assignment:

-1. I do not know where the database is or how it it operates because my main-method consistently encountered errors.
+1. Where is the database?
+Explain the used database and how/when it runs.

-2. I can not provide the SQL used to create the 'Customer' table because Hibernate handles the object-relational mapping, and my code is affected by the issues I mentioned.
+2. Can you provide the SQl used to create the table Customer (Hint: Hibernate is used for the object-relational-mapping)?

-3. I can not inspect the database tables or provide a screenshot of the schema because of the unresolved errors preventing the main method from running.
-Hence, I can not confirm is the tables match my initial expectations for the exercise.
+3. Find a way to inspect the database tables being created and attach a screenshot of the database schema to your report.
+Do the created tables correspond to your initial thoughts regarding the exercise?

-I also tried seeking help on Discord, but I noticed that the teaching assistants were not clearly identified among the chat members.
-I was hoping that a teacher assistant could help me with my questions or review my code for some guidance.
-Unfortunately, this did not happen.

-Due to the fact that I had work commitments on both Friday and Saturday, I could not use any additional time to work on this assignment.
-By this point, I had invested a significant amount of time troubleshooting my code, and I ultimately concluded that I had already dedicated enough time to figure out the issues with my project.

-### Pending issues with this assignment that I did not manage to solve
-The most significant issues with this assignment are:
-1. Test errors: In the beginning I managed to get the tests right even though the main-method did not run without errors.
-After I tried the @Getter and @Setter from Lombok, the tests did no longer run correctly.
-Even though I changed it back, the tests did not run without errors.
-2. Main method errors: The primary method consistently encountered errors and did not run correctly, even after extensive trubleshooting.
-3. Database Inspection: Due to the main method errors, inspecting the database and confirming the correct setup of tables was not possible.